SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ## Plugin *AC*

-This plugin handles the *Assetto Corsa* simulation game.
+This plugin handles starting and stopping the *Assetto Corsa* simulation game.
 An application with the name "Assetto Corsa" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please set "startAC" as a special function hook in this configuration.

 ## Plugin *RF2*

 This plugin handles the *rFactor 2* simulation game.
 An application with the name "rFactor 2" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please set "startRF2" as a special function hook in this configuration.
-The plugin supports a mode to control the pitstop settings and an integration with Jona is available through the "Race Engineer" plugin.
+The plugin supports a "Pitstop" mode to control the pitstop settings and an integration with Jona is available through the "Race Engineer" plugin.

 Important: You must install a plugin into *rFactor 2* plugins directory ([rF2]\Bin64\Plugins\) for the telemetry interface and the pitstop mode to work.
 You can find the plugin in the *Utilities\3rd Part\rf2_sm_tools_3.7.14.2.zip*.
 A Readme file is included.